hexid/HexBot/README.md

 ###Requirements
 - PhantomJS >= 1.9.0 (>= 1.9.1 for Windows)
 - CasperJS >= 1.1.0-DEV (from [GitHub/n1k0/casperjs](http://github.com/n1k0/casperjs))
-- Maven (for compiling from source)
+- Maven (for compiling GUI from source)
 - Java (>= 7u6 required for GUI)
 - Python (required for CLI or for GUI on Linux/Mac)